danielmapar/HadoopCourse/README.md

             ratings.drop()
             ```
-    * Regionserver maintains the inmemory copy of the table updates in memcache.
+    * Region server maintains the inmemory copy of the table updates in memcache.
 In-memory copy is flushed to the disc periodically.
 Updates to HBase table is stored in HLog files which stores redo records.
 In case of region recovery, these logs are applied to the last commited HFile and reconstruct the in-memory image of the table.
 After reconstructing the in-memory copy is flushed to the disc so that the disc copy is latest.

     * Integrating Pig with HBase
         * In the previous example we read an entire file and created a `HBase` table using `REST`.
 However, if we had a bigger file that would not be possible.